rcassotto/Sentinel-1-SAR-Wildfire-Mapping/README.md

   #### _SNAP_
   ESA's SNAP program is required to pre-process the SLC and GRD data to coherence and sigma0 images, respectively.
 Follow the instructions on ESA's website to install SNAP (https://step.esa.int/main/download/snap-download/).
 Once installed, note the full path of the gpt tool.
 You will need to enter it in the necessary scripts identified below.

-  _Note: A SNAP update may be necessary, even after a fresh install.
-E.g._
+  _Note: A SNAP update may be necessary, even after a fresh install. <br> E.g._
        **_/local_path_to_snap/snap/bin/snap --nosplash --nogui --modules --update-all_**